Welcome to No Harm, No Waste.

 Why this blog?

 This blog is named after my belief that the twin challenges of harm and waste are not being addressed properly in healthcare today.
-Doing so is crucial for providers of health services to be able to engage patients and deliver quality care in sustainable fashion.
+Providers of health services need to deal with these issues if they expect to fully engage patients and deliver quality care in sustainable fashion.

 My hope is that our dialog will enable us all to better understand how to improve our work environment with minimal rework and frustration.
 In doing this, my concern is for:

 - the patient who suffers through delays, misinformation, and occasionally harm

 - the physician practice with an overly complex workflow

 - the nurse manager attempting to schedule staff for maximum patient coverage while trying not to incur overtime

 - the hospital administrator who must use scarce resources fully while facing decreased reimbursements